Borregito22/C-Sharp-Projects/README.md

 # C-Sharp-Projects

 ## Introduction
-This repository will contain projects created from my C# course at The Tech Academy.
+This repository will contain projects created for my C# course at The Tech Academy.